finstack/slate/source/index.md

 }
 ```

 Deletes all information (mandates, bank accounts, events and user account) relative to the user with the specified id.
-WARNING: This action is only available in test mode and disabled in production.
+WARNING: This action is only available in a SANDBOX environment.
 Use this only for automated testing.